 Inside visits and special features are shown in UPPERCASE in the tour description.

 ARRIVE IN LONDON, ENGLAND.
 Check into your hotel.
-In the afternoon, there’s time to rest or to start exploring the lively British capital; uniformed hosts are available to help you make the most of your stay.
+In the afternoon, there’s time to rest or start exploring the lively British capital.
+Uniformed hosts are available to help you make the most of your stay.

 LONDON.
 Today is devoted to exploring on your own or enjoying our exciting program of optional activities.
-You may choose to join a Local Guide for an optional morning sightseeing tour of the city’s famous landmarks: the Houses of Parliament and Big Ben, Westminster Abbey, Whitehall’s mounted horseguards and the Prime Minister’s Downing Street, Piccadilly Circus, and Buckingham Palace.
+You may choose to join a Local Guide for an optional morning sightseeing tour of the city’s famous landmarks: the Houses of Parliament and Big Ben, Westminster Abbey, Whitehall’s mounted horseguards and the Prime Minister’s Downing Street residence, Piccadilly Circus, and Buckingham Palace.
 The highlight is a visit to St. Paul’s Cathedral, Sir Christopher Wren’s masterpiece built between 1675 and 1708.
-Later on, maybe visit Windsor Castle or the Tower of London with its spectacular Crown Jewels.
-Tonight, a leisurely cruise on the Thames River would be fun!
+Later, maybe visit Windsor Castle or the Tower of London with its spectacular Crown Jewels.
+Tonight, dinner followed by a leisurely cruise on the Thames River would be fun!

-LONDON–OXFORD–STRATFORD-UPON-AVON–SHEFFIELD.
+LONDON–OXFORD–STRATFORD-UPON-AVON–LEEDS.
 Meet your Tour Director and traveling companions and depart at 8 am for Oxford.
 A walking tour takes in the colleges where Britain’s elite receive their outstanding education.
 Then, travel through the lovely Cotswold Hills to Shakespeare’s Stratford-upon-Avon.
 Take photos of Anne Hathaway’s Cottage and explore the town at your own pace.
-Your overnight destination is Sheffield.
+Your overnight destination is Leeds.

 NEWCASTLE–JEDBURGH, SCOTLAND–EDINBURGH.
 See a section of Hadrian’s Wall, then motor through wild Northumberland National Park to the Scottish border.
 Stop for photos at Jedburgh before arriving in Edinburgh.
 Here, sightseeing with a Local Guide introduces you to the 200-year-old “New Town.”
-In the “Old Town,” drive up the narrow Royal Mile to EDINBURGH CASTLE to admire Scotland’s Crown Jewels.
+In the “Old Town,” visit EDINBURGH CASTLE to admire Scotland’s Crown Jewels.
 A suggestion for this evening: a traditional Scottish night out with Highland dancers, bagpipers, and, of course, the Ceremony of the Haggis.

 EDINBURGH–GRETNA GREEN–LAKE DISTRICT, ENGLAND–CHESTER–WREXHAM, WALES.
 South through the history-steeped Lowland Hills and a visit to Gretna Green, where the blacksmith used to wed runaway couples.
 Drive through beautiful scenery in the Lake District, considered to be the finest of England’s national parks and recently awarded UNESCO World Heritage status.
 In Chester, the historic county town on the Dee River, your walking tour takes in the Roman remains, black and white half-timbered buildings, and the two-tiered shopping arcades called the “Rows.”